OrHasan/Data_Visualization/README.md

 * Summarized

 > [!NOTE]
-> "By Date" option is only available with database that contains numeral data + dates
+> The "By Date" option is only available with databases that contain numeral data + dates

 <br />

 ### Map Interaction
-**Mouse Hover**: Allows to see additional info on each country like: Country Name, Number of Attacks/Groups, Date of Data (if available)
+**Mouse Hover**: Allows seeing additional info on each country like:
+* Country Name
+* Number of Attacks/Groups
+* Date of Data (if available)

 **Mouse Click**: Opens popup with a list of all the attack groups from the selected country

-There is additional data that will be printed in the python terminal for debug, like: Selected Country Name, Attack Groups in the country, Other Groups that are Connected to those country groups.
+Additional data will be printed in the python terminal for debugging, such as:
+* Selected Country Name
+* Attack Groups in the country
+* Other Groups that are Connected to those country groups

 <br />